Booklist Editors’ Choice

-For fans of George and Ivy Aberdeen’s Letter to the World, a heartfelt story about a nonbinary character navigating a binary world.
+For fans of Melissa and Ivy Aberdeen’s Letter to the World, a heartfelt story about a nonbinary character navigating a binary world.

 Twelve-year-old Ana-Marie Jin, the reigning US Juvenile figure skating champion, is not a frilly dress kind of kid.
 So, when Ana learns that next season’s program will be princess themed, doubt forms fast.
 Still, Ana tries to focus on training and putting together a stellar routine worthy of national success.